rreinecke/global-gradient-based-groundwater-model/docs/index.md

 # The global gradient-based groundwater model framework G³M
-The global gradient-based groundwater model framework G³M-f is an extesible model framework that is the basis for the G³M coupled to the global hydrologic model WaterGAP (http://watergap.de/).
+The global gradient-based groundwater model framework G³M-f is an extesible model framework that is the basis for the G³M coupled to the global hydrologic model [WaterGAP](http://watergap.de/).

 While it is intended to be used as a in memory coupled model it is also capable of running a standard standalone groundwater model.